 The real value of AI in claims

-Another misconception influencing the build-versus-buy debate is the assumption that AI’s primary value lies in reducing headcount.
+One misconception influencing the build-versus-buy debate is that AI’s primary value lies in reducing adjuster headcount.

 Better coverage decisions drive:

-These improvements directly influence loss ratios and Combined Operating Ratio (COR) — often delivering greater financial impact than expense reduction alone.
+These improvements directly influence loss ratios and Combined Operating Ratio (COR), which delivers greater financial impact than expense reduction alone.

 The bigger risk: standing still

-The market is beginning to split into two distinct groups.
+The insurance sector is beginning to split into two distinct groups.

-One group is actively operationalizing AI in core claims decisions such as coverage checking.
+One is actively operationalizing AI in core claims decisions, including coverage checking.